Full Tutorial for SigBridgeR

 )You can use the intermediate data for repeated runs.
 This is an

-inherent feature of the scissor.
+inherent feature of the Scissor.

 scissor_result = Screen(